MatInGit/lume-deployment/readme.md

 - `-c` or `--configs` : Path to the configs.yaml file
 - `-p` or `--publish` : Publish data to output module, off by default.
 - `-d` or `--debug` : Debug mode, off by default.
+- `-l` or `--local` : Local mode, you need to supply a model path and a model factory class.
+Alternative to using MLflow. you need to provide a `-c` config as well.

 `env.json` is a json file containing the environment variables for the model.
 The file should look like this:
 ```json